Real Estate Mauritius · Westimmo

 Property Development Scheme

-Since May 2015 · Officially replaces IRS & RES for all new developments
+Since May 2015 · Officially replaces IRS & RES for all new projects

-The reference scheme for all new residential developments in Mauritius.
-Mandatory social mix: 25% of units sold to Mauritian citizens.
-Minimum 6 high-end units with integrated commercial and leisure facilities.
+The benchmark scheme for all new residential developments in Mauritius.
+Mandatory social mix: 25% of units must be sold to Mauritian citizens.
+Minimum of 6 high-end units with integrated commercial and leisure spaces.

 No minimum purchase price